Shoes with optimum cushioning, lateral support, and flexibility for daily workouts and studio sessions. See workout shoes

 The Nike Free TR V8 is a male counterpart of the Nike Free TR8.
 It comes in US sizes 6 to 15 with half sizes available as well.
 It is offered in a standard D - Medium width.
 The fit can be adjusted with the help of a lacing system that also tightens and loosens the TPU wings on the sides.

-The outsole and the midsole of the Nike Free TR V8 make up a single unit.
-The bottom part of this unit is dissected by hexagonal cuts.
+The bottom part of the Nike Free midsole is dissected by hexagonal cuts.
 They allow the platform to bend in multiple directions, helping the foot move seamlessly throughout the training session.
 The edges on both sides of the sole have an abundance of flex grooves that contribute to the flexibility.

 Rubber pods are added in the key areas of the outsole.
 They provide grip on gym surfaces and protect the platform from abrasion.
 The rubber compound at the front part also serves as a toe bumper for burpees and other exercises.

 The Nike Free TR V8 sports a full-length EVA foam for lightweight cushioning.
 The back and side portions of the unit extend up to form a cradle.
 This construction keeps the foot in place during lateral movements.

 A combination of textile and synthetics makes up the upper unit of the trainer.
 The material on the forefoot has a more open construction than the rest of the unit.
 Its ventilation pores help in keeping the inside aerated.

 A thick synthetic overlay wraps the back of the shoe to form a heel counter.
 It is made firm to afford stability in the rearfoot.

 The TPU wings render additional support on both sides of the footwear.
 Integrated with the lacing system, they lock the foot in the ankle area to provide lateral stability.